creditkarma/thrift-server/packages/dynamic-config/README.md

 ### Promise-based

-When requesting a value from config a Promise of the expected result is returned.
+When requesting a value from Dynamic Config a Promise of the expected result is returned.
 If the value is found the Promise is resolved.
 If the value is not found, either because it is missing or some other error, the Promise is rejected.

 #### Singleton